-In May of 2005 the Mayor and Commission adopted a program created to facilitate communication between neighborhoods and developers about projects proposed in or adjacent to the neighborhood’s boundaries.
-This program is called the Neighborhood Notification Initiative(NNI).
+In May of 2005, the Mayor and Commission adopted a program, the Neighborhood Notification Initiative(NNI), was created to facilitate communication between neighborhoods and developers about projects proposed in or adjacent to the neighborhood’s boundaries.

 In February of 2006, the first group of neighborhoods and special interest overlay areas were adopted, and as registration information is submitted and endorsed, new groups are added to the program.
 Each area corresponds to a listserv group for which members of the public may sign up to receive email notification about proposed development throughout the community.
 Please click here for more information about the NNI.